-Christmas carols have come to the Cottage!
-I’m so excited about the move toward Christmas!
+Christmas carols have come to the Cottage and it is time to transition to a late fall mantel. ‘m so excited about the move toward Christmas!
 It’s my favorite thing to decorate for, I love the colors and the shift to warm and cozy.
 The feeling that even a simple candle can create.
 I love the smells and the sounds and the memories that find us this time of year- but it isn’t here yet.
 So we wanted to create a late fall mantel that nods to the coming Christmas season but isn’t smothered by it.

 Transitioning A Fall Mantel

 For me, this fall mantel looks like all the goodness we see in November- bright frosted berries, a light snow, evergreens, and sparkly ice.
 The garden has finished for the year but traces of it remain around the house in the form of melons and squash.
 It’s a time of year that we snuggle in with good books and enjoy a slower pace.

 We kept that giant reclaimed pallet pumpkin that Mrs. Cottage and I created a while back over the mantel, I love the warm rustic feel it gives the mantel.

 We wove three different garlands together to create the piece we have on our fireplace.
 We found all three at Hobby Lobby over the years- I’m not sure if they still carry all of these pieces.
 The first one is a simple cotton garland (you can get yours in our shop).
 The second is a beautiful red and burgundy winter berry garland, I love the rich winter tones it adds to our mantel.
 The third garland we used is this pretty flocked evergreen and pinecone garland, I love the pop of green it gives to the mantel.

 Decorating For Fall With Antiques